Psychology Club

 To be selected for membership, a student must have declared a Psychology major or minor, have at least a 3.0 GPA, be ranked in the top 35 percent of his or her class, and have completed 12 semester hours in psychology.

-If you’d like more information about Psi Chi, please contact the faculty sponsor, Dr. Alicia Doerflinger.
+If you’d like more information about Psi Chi, please get in touch with the faculty sponsor, Dr. Alicia Doerflinger.